TricksterCards/Bridgit/README.md

 # Bridgit

 Bridgit is a bot (computer algorithm) for bidding Bridge hands.
 It has been developed by [Ralph Lipe](https://github.com/RalphLipe) in collaboration with Trickster Cards.
-Bridgit currently supports SAYC.
+Bridgit currently supports a basic 2/1 system, implementing a subset of "[LC Standard](https://www.larryco.com/bridge-articles/lc-standard-overview)".
 Other systems and configurable conventions are planned for future updates.

 ## Usage

 ### For Play

 Bridgit will soon be available in preview as part of [Trickster Cards](https://www.trickstercards.com/).
-Once it is, go to "More Games / Rules" and set "Use bidding bot" to "Bridgit" before creating your game.
+Once it is, go to "More Games / Rules" and set "Bidding" to "2/1" before creating your game.
 Then all bids by computer opponents/partners as well as suggestions for your own bids will be provided by Bridgit.

 ### As a Library